 This trip is aimed at keen cyclists who want to experience the exhilaration of riding the classic cols for themselves.
 It is ideal for those short on time or those who want to take their road biking to the next level.
-You’ll be doing mountain climbs of over 1000m and cycling up to 98km in one day; knowing that you will be coming back to the excellent Hotel du Tourmalet and a three-course evening meal cooked by its resident French chef.

 Our long weekend cycling is a supported holiday, with a MountainBug guide to show you the routes and provide road support; all you have to do is cycle.

 Where you’ll be based